selenkarakaya/MonthlyPlanner/README.md

 ## Demo 🔗

-You can check out a live demo of the Shopping List ([https://monthlyplanner.netlify.app/]).
+You can check out a live demo of the Monthly Planner ([https://monthlyplanner.netlify.app/]).

 ## Installation
 To set up the Monthly Planner on your local machine: